rakhimov/scram/README.rst

 For the current status of the OpenPSA MEF features in SCRAM, please see the `MEF Support`_ documentation.

-A complementary GUI front-end is provided for visualization and manipulation of risk analysis models and reports.
+A complementary GUI front-end is under development for visualization and manipulation of risk analysis models and reports.

 To explore the performance of SCRAM or research fault trees,